Scheana Shay Divorce: Would She Ever Share Another Relationship On ‘Vanderpump Rules’?

 Scheana Shay announced back in November that she was divorcing her husband, Mike Shay, after two years of marriage.
 While the couple got married on Vanderpump Rules, the spotlight and public opinion may have influenced how close they were after two years.
 It’s no secret that Scheana’s husband struggled with alcohol and pills during the show’s previous seasons and this was something that came to light after the two got married.
 Even though it has just been two months since she announced their divorce, it sounds like she and Mike have actually been living separately for a while.

 According to a new Bravo report, Scheana Shay is now addressing some dating rumors as people are already thinking about what’s next for Scheana.
 Of course, divorce is never fun for anyone, but some people may think that she has been single longer than a few months, as people are already talking about how she’s dating someone new.
-But it sounds like Scheana Shay is keeping her dating life to herself.
+BHowever,it sounds like Scheana Shay is keeping her dating life to herself.

 Apparently, according to Bravo, people started noticing some intimate snaps on her Snapchat account, which included a mystery man with his hand on her knee in one picture and even her in bed in another picture.
 While Scheana Shay didn’t explain or identify the man in the pictures, she didn’t deny being close with a new man.
 In fact, it sounds like she may be playing with Vanderpump Rules viewers.